AndyGee/jpetstore-6/README.md

  - Follow the steps in order.

 ## STEP Trails To Follow:
- - TomEE - Start to use TomEE
+ - TOMEE - Start to use TomEE
- - CDI - Introduce CDI into you application
+ - CDI - Introduce CDI into your application
- - REST - Introduce RESTful WebServices into you application
+ - REST - Introduce RESTful WebServices into your application
+ - EJB - Introduce Enterprise Java Beans into your application
- - WebService - Introduce SOAP WebServices into you application
+ - WEBSERVICE - Introduce SOAP WebServices into your application
- - Arquillian - Introduce Arquillian testing into you application
+ - ARQUILLIAN - Introduce Arquillian testing into your application

 ## Running sample under eclipse
 Follow the next steps to run the sample on [Apache TomEE](http://tomee.apache.org/index.html), by using eclipse IDE